sk4rp/sk4rp/README.md

 My skills also include working with queue management systems such as RabbitMQ and Kafka, which helps me handle asynchronous tasks efficiently.
 I also do application testing using PHPUnit, Feature tests, which allows me to maintain high quality code and functionality.

 In the area of security and authentication, I have implemented authorization mechanisms via OAuth with integration with providers such as Google, Discord, and Apple.
+Also had experience with integration with Telegram web-app.
 My work also includes setting up CI/CD pipelines to automate application deployment and testing.

 My approach to development combines a deep understanding of technology and a constant drive to learn new tools and techniques, which allows me to successfully solve complex problems and develop effective solutions.
 	</article>